Meta-Dependence in Conditional Independence Testing: INTRODUCTION

+Suppose we repeatedly subsample a dataset, keeping track of the outcomes of two CI tests.
+Under this stochastic process, the two tests become random variables that can correlate.
+We call this phenomenon ``meta-dependence,'' and we call its sub-sampling estimate ``Finite Sample CI Dependence'' (FS-CID).
+While FS-CID can clearly be computed by the bootstrapped approach just described, it is time-consuming and provides no mathematical insight into the reason for these dependencies.

-This paper studies the shared information between different CI tests and links it to the geometry of conditional independence properties under local perturbations.
-Section~\ref{sec: CI Dependence Examples} motivates the paper by observing that a perturbation on the parameters of a distribution may bring it closer to some faithfulness violations and farther from others.
+In this paper, we quantify the meta-dependence between different CI tests geometrically.
+We do so without access to a causal graph or the raw data, requiring only summary statistics of the distribution (e.g., a covariance matrix).
+The geometric picture comes from intuition built in Section~\ref{sec: CI Dependence Examples}, which shows that a slight change to a distribution may bring it closer to some CI properties and farther from others.

-To formally study this geometry with \emph{unknown} models, Section~\ref{sec: definition} defines an ``information projection'' \citep{nielsen2018information} from an empirical distribution onto a conditional independence property.
-We use KL divergence to study the difference between distributions and their projections, which simplifies to mutual information.

-We use information projections to define Conditional Independence Meta-Dependence (CIMD), which measures the change in proximity to one conditional independence that results from projecting onto another conditional independence.
-CIMD represents shared information between two tests for conditional independence -- projecting out components of a distribution that go against both conditional independencies moves those properties together into feasibility.
-Other components of the distribution can give rise to negative CIMD if they are in conflict with information that was in favor of the other property.
-To make these notions practical, Section~\ref{sec: empirica} shows that our information projection can be computed using maximum likelihood estimators, and both information projections and CIMD have closed forms for multivariate Gaussian distributions.
+Such distribution ``changes'' are easy to interpret as perturbations on the parameters of the structural equations, but this framework disappears when the parametric form of the underlying data-generating distribution is unknown.
+As such, Section~\ref{sec: definition} extends the intuition to a ``moment projection'' \citep{nielsen2018information} from an empirical distribution onto a manifold of distributions that obey some CI property.
+We use these moment projections to formally define Conditional Independence Meta-Dependence (CIMD), which measures the change in Kullback--Leibler (KL) divergence associated with one CI property when the distribution is projected onto another.
+To make these notions practical, Section~\ref{sec: empirica} shows that both moment projections and CIMD have closed forms for multivariate Gaussian distributions.

-Finite sample uncertainty perturbs the ground-truth distribution to an empirical one that is likely close in KL divergence.
-Other than this intuition, we provide no theoretical results directly linking CIMD to the dependence between CI-tests under finite sample uncertainty.
-Instead, we bootstrap perturbations by randomly subseting a dataset and keeping track of the co-occurrence of significant conditional independencies.
-We call this FS-CID and provide an empirical study linking CIMD to FS-CID in both synthetic and real-world data in Section~\ref{sec: empirical}.